Iproute2

 iproute2 is a collection of userspace utilities for controlling and monitoring various aspects of networking in the Linux kernel, including routing, network interfaces, tunnels, traffic control, and network-related device drivers.

+Project

 iproute2 is an open-source project released under the terms of version 2 of the GNU General Public License.
 Its development is closely tied to the development of networking components of the Linux kernel.
 As of December 2013, iproute2 is maintained by Stephen Hemminger and David Ahern.
 The original author, Alexey Kuznetsov, was responsible for the quality of service (QoS) implementation in the Linux kernel.

 iproute2 collection contains the following command-line utilities: